DanaEpp/MSP-Vendors-VDP-BBP/README.md

 - Every vendor added gets run though an assessment against [RFC8615](https://datatracker.ietf.org/doc/html/rfc8615) (see [https://securitytxt.org/](https://securitytxt.org/)) and DNS Security TXT (see [https://dnssecuritytxt.org/](https://dnssecuritytxt.org/)).
 This populates the corresponding columns.
 - All vendors are then automatically checked against webcrawl data for terms including "Vulnerability Disclosure Program", "VDP", "disclosure", "bug bounty" and "BBP".
 Any results will be reviewed by a human, and corresponding links added if VDP / BBP data is found.
 - Some vendors who I have relationships with may be contacted over LinkedIn or by email.
-- Anyone who submits a Git pull request will be manually reviewed for accuracy and then considered approval.
+- Anyone who submits a Git pull request will be manually reviewed for accuracy and then considered for approval.
 All reasonable requests will be accepted as long as the vendor clearly offers services to MSPs.

 ## Vendors
 | Company  | VDP | BBP | Safe Harbor? | security.txt | DNS security TXT |